hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modeling.md

 ---
-title: "Data Modelling"
+title: "Data Modeling"
-metaTitle: "Data Modelling with Hasura | Hasura GraphQL Tutorial"
+metaTitle: "Data Modeling with Hasura | Hasura GraphQL Tutorial"
-metaDescription: "This tutorial covers how to do data modelling in Postgres and create tables using Hasura console"
+metaDescription: "This tutorial covers how to do data modeling in Postgres and create tables using Hasura console"
 ---

 In this part of the course, we will build the data model for a realtime todo app.
 Our todo app will have the following features: